dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/texture-removed-grayscale-image-unit.md

 **Return value**

-Returns a constant pointer to the grayscale image data with textures removed.
+Returns a constant pointer to the texture-removed grayscale image.
 You don't need to release the memory pointed to by the returned pointer.